-ENG 101 English Composition I: 3 Credit Hours
+COMMUNICATION ARTSENG 101: English Composition I, 3 Credit Hours

-PSCH 101 Introduction to Psychology: 3 Credit Hours
+SOCIAL AND BEHAVIORAL SCIENCESPSY 101: Introduction to Psychology, 3 Credit Hours

-SOC 101 Introduction to Sociology: 3 Credit Hours
+ELECTIVEBUS 101: Introduction to Business, 3 Credit Hours

 This course provides students with an overview of business in an increasingly global society.
 Topics include the business environment, ethics, management, marketing, production, information systems, financial elements, entrepreneurship, and global business.
 This course serves as an introduction to business terminology, concepts, environments, systems, strategies, and current issues, and provides a solid business foundation for more detailed and higher-level study in subsequent courses.
 Students will gain an understanding of the key components of contemporary U.S. and international business in addition to the role of ethics and social responsibility within this sector.
 Included is an examination of how businesses can be organized and structured; the key strategies, tools, and issues involved in operations; and the key financial concepts involved in enterprise.
 Students will be instructed in how to analyze the various functions of and approaches to management, marketing processes, forces, and issues in a business enterprise; and to develop a business plan incorporating sound concepts, systems, and strategies.
 This class includes the following eText: Ebert, R. J. & Griffin, R. W. (2011).
 Business Essentials.
 8th ed.
 ISBN: 0137053495.